River Mahon

-The Mahon Falls, where the river falls from the Comeragh plateau.
+Mahon Falls, where the river falls from the Comeragh plateau.

-River Mahon (an Mhachain) flows from the Comeragh Mountains in County Waterford, Ireland.
+The River Mahon (an Mhachain) rises in the Comeragh Mountains and enters the sea at Bunmahon in County Waterford, Ireland.

 Course

+Rising on the plateau of the Comeragh Mountains the river flows 300m down the side of Coum Mahon, formed in the Munsterian period of glaciation approximately 100,000 years ago.
+The Mahon Falls are a series of cascading waterfalls with the main drop 80m high.

-Falling down the 80-metre Mahon Falls and proceeding past a hawthorn "Fairy Tree", identified by ribbons tied to its branches (the tree was chopped down and replanted), the river then passes through the village of Mahon Bridge and on past Flahavan's Mill and under the 8-arched rail bridge in Kilmacthomas.
+The river continues past a hawthorn "fairy tree" identified by ribbons tied to its branches (the tree was chopped down and replanted).
+Local lore talks of a Magic Road where a stopped car is said to roll backwards up a hill.

+The river then passes through the village of Mahon Bridge and towards Kilmacthomas and Flahavan's Mill where is passes under an 8-arched rail viaduct which is now part of the Waterford Greenway.

 The river is joined by the Ách Mór tributary river at Ballylaneen and ends its journey three miles further downstream at Bunmahon on Ireland's south coast.
 It drains into the region of the Atlantic Ocean known as the Celtic Sea.